mwidener/GGR472-2020/content/_index.md

 +++

-# Welcome to Web Maps!
+# Welcome to Developing Web Maps!

 Welcome to GGR 472 - Winter 2020.
 In this class we will explore how web maps are designed and created, using the [MapBox GL JS API](https://docs.mapbox.com/mapbox-gl-js/api/).